ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 .. code-block::

-   ng-<yourgroup>01.ngale.internal.ncsa.edu
+   NODENAME.ngale.internal.ncsa.edu

-where *ng-<yourgroup>01* is the name of your allocation group.
+where NODENAME will be something of the form *ng-ai22* or *ng-gpu-h35* or *ng-gpu-m37*.

 .. note::

    - Your PI can inform you if your allocation has a specialized interactive node and if so, its hostname.
-   - All Nightingale users have access to the general access login nodes.
+   - All Nightingale users have access to the general access login nodes (ng-login01 and ng-login02).
 Please be aware that these nodes are a shared resource for all system users, and you should limit your use of them to editing, compiling, and building your programs.

 General Log in Process
 ~~~~~~~~~~~~~~~~~~~~~~~